yamunaSandhyaMaddala/Databricks-training/week1/day1/README.md

 Practiced sorting data using ORDER BY

+---

-🔗 Next Plan
+Next Plan

 Complete remaining SQL queries (31–65)

-Practice JOIN operations (INNER, LEFT, RIGHT)
+Practice JOIN operations

 Learn nested and correlated queries

-Improve query optimization and writing efficiency
+Improve query writing skills

+---

-🔗 Progress
+Progress

 Completed queries 1–30

-Remaining queries will be completed in upcoming days
+Remaining queries will be completed next

+---

+If you want, I can make it more professional like your senior’s repo style.